DLweighting/Distribution-Learning-based-weighting/readme.md

-Requirements
+## Requirements
-The code was tested with python 3.7 and R 3.6.1.
+The code was tested with R 3.6.1, python 3.7 and pytorch 1.7.0.

+For